Ports

 • Distance from Mecklenburg County: 140 miles

-The Norfolk International Terminal is located in the Hampton Roads Harbor and is the Virginia Port Authority’s largest terminal.
+Norfolk International Terminals (NIT) is located in the Hampton Roads Harbor and is the Virginia Port Authority’s largest terminal.

 • Total Area: 567 acres (operating 378 acres)